 A Good Throw

 Not only does a good throw to make the walls taller and thinner, but the potter is also working to keep the pot’s walls uniform in thickness from top to bottom.
 Walls which are thicker at the bottom are a common occurrence for those new to throwing.

 One way in which to gain mastery overthrowing a uniform wall is to throw with your eyes closed.
 By focusing your attention on the kinetic feel of the positioning of the hands, you are better able to judge the thickness and uniformity of the walls.

 04 of 04

 Terms of Confusion

-People have called throwing by a number of different terms.
+People have called throwing by several different terms.
 The specific action of throwing has sometimes been referred to as pulling up.
 The general act of throwing on the wheel has sometimes been called turning, which is technically working on a lathe with either wood or metal.
 Another word occasionally used is spinning, which could be confused with the twisting and thinning of fibers by a hand-spinner/weaver.
 Overall, the most correct term is "to throw."